-2 Two-way communication in flooding and air pollution: a systematic review
+3 Two-way communication in flooding and air pollution: a systematic review

-2.1 Search strategy
+3.1 Search strategy

-- Systematic reviews have become an increasingly popular research method in relation to climate change.
+Systematic reviews have become an increasingly popular research method in relation to climate change.
 In such a review a study pool is created based on a well-defined search protocol and a set of inclusion and exclusion criteria (Boland et al., 2013; Ford et al., 2011; Groulx et al., 2017; Lumbroso et al., 2017; Petticrew and Roberts, 2005).
 The metadata searches for this systematic review were conducted in two large and multidisciplinary academic databases: Scopus and Web of Science.
-This review emulates the technique used by Groulx et al., (2017), as their analysis of the different learning outcomes of citizen science projects is similar in approach to our aim of investigating communication outcomes of different two-way communication formats.
-The process followed in the systematic review is outlined in Figure 1. - 3
+This review emulates the technique used by Groulx et al., (2017), as their analysis of the different learning outcomes of citizen science projects is similar in approach to our aim of investigating communication outcomes of different two-way

+30 communication formats.
+The process followed in the systematic review is outlined in Figure 1.

-Figure 1: Overview of the systematic review methodology, stating (1) in which academic databases the search was conducted, (2) the different selected search keywords and in what parts of the articles the search keywords were looked for, (3) the initial number of retrieved articles, (4) the applied inclusion and exclusion criteria, (5) the final number of articles to be analysed, and (6) the coding exercise.
+Figure 1: Overview of the systematic review methodology, stating (1) in which academic databases the search was conducted, (2) in what parts of the articles the search keywords were looked for, (3) the different selected search keywords, (4) the initial number of retrieved articles, (5) the applied inclusion and exclusion criteria, and (6) the final number of articles to be analysed.